jhelumcorp/keywarden/README.md

 - **Biometric Authentication**: Use fingerprint or face recognition for quick access.

 - **Import/Export**: Securely move passwords with JSON files.

-- **Backup and Recovery**: Safeguard your data with backup options.

 - **Log Out**: Easily log out from the settings menu.